BENEFITS IN FRANCE En, Neteem

 Health coverage (or ‘Mutuelle’)

-As of 2016, it has become compulsory for employers to provide a private health insurance to complement the healthcare reimbursements of French Social Security.
+Since 2016, it is compulsory for employers to provide a private health insurance to top up the Social Security healthcare coverage.

 This is provided by private insurers with a variety of coverage levels/rates, with minimums set by law and collective bargaining agreements.
 This coverage will thus be slightly different from one employer to the next – but bear in mind the vital and major part of healthcare costs are already reimbursed through Social Security in France.

-Details of the levels of coverage and options/costs available can be downloaded here.
+Details of the levels of coverage and options available can be downloaded here.

 International travel insurance